Soft Washing vs. Pressure Washing

 A Gentler Clean for Exteriors

-For those surfaces that shouldn’t be blasted with hot water or high pressure but still need to clean off dirt, grime, and living organisms, soft washing is the best solution.
+Soft washing is the best solution for those surfaces that shouldn’t be blasted with hot water or high pressure but still need to clean off dirt, grime, and living organisms.

 Exterior surfaces it works best on include: